THE BENEFITS OF BABYWEARING

 Babywearing enhances speech development because the baby is up at voice and eye level, and therefore is able to be more involved in conversations which helps them develop listening skills.
 Babies being worn also often seem more attentive, clicking into adult conversations as if they were part of it.

 - Babywearing helps meet an infant’s physical needs

 In addition to helping infants develop emotionally and socially, babywearing also meets their physical needs.
-A baby wrap is in essence a “transitional womb” for the new baby, a baby sling or wrap swaddles them and helps control the movement of their arms and legs.
+A baby wrap, ring sling or baby carrier is in essence a “transitional womb” for the new baby, it swaddles them and helps control the movement of their arms and legs.
 When a baby is being worn, the caregiver can provide feeding and the motion necessary for continuing neural development, gastrointestinal and respiratory health.
 Research has shown that premature babies who are touched and held gain weight faster and are healthier than babies who are not.

 - Babywearing gives comfort and security

 Babywearing allows caregivers to be more in tune with the infant by keeping them close and safe.
 One of the primary benefits of babywearing is that helps an infant feel more comfortable and happy in their new world, which tends to make them less demanding.
 Normal ambient sounds, such as the noises of daily activities, can frighten or disturb a developing infant.
 The mother can filter what she perceives as unsuitable for the baby and give assurance and comfort when the baby is exposed to unfamiliar sounds and experiences.

 Babywearing is usually associated with infants, but it can be very useful for toddlers as well.
 The world can be a scary place for toddlers, who feel more confident when they can retreat to the security of the baby wrap when they need to do so.
 Toddlers often become over-stimulated, and being carried helps to soothe and comfort them before (or after) a tantrum occurs.

 - Babywearing helps parents adjust to their new role